United Kingdom–United States relations: Present status

 Any confidence in the absence of British anti-Americanism is misplaced.
-British attitudes towards the US often exhibit cultural snobbery, envy, crude stereotyping and resentment at America's power in the world.
+British attitudes towards the US often exhibit cultural snobbery, envy, crude stereotyping, and resentment at America's power in the world.
 Such attitudes do not, as we will see demonstrated in public opinion surveys, amount to a rabid hostility.
-In many ways, they are understandable expressions of group feeling towards an everpresent and powerful 'other'.
+In many ways, they are understandable expressions of group feeling towards an ever-present and powerful 'other'.
 Many of these attitudes – that, for example, the US is the land both of rampant, destructive individualism and of homogenized sameness – are inherently contradictory.
 It is absurd, however, to pretend that they do not exist.